Pearson-Higher-Ed/design/c/presentation-strategies/v1.0.0-beta.2/index.md

 usage_guidelines: |
   All content within a template should specify a presentation strategy to use.
 description: |
-  Layout [Templates](/design/c/templates/beta) help you structure a page at a high level and chunk it into major content areas.
-Presentation strategies operate at one level lower, helping to actually fill out those content areas in a standard and rational way.
+  Layout [Templates](/design/c/templates/beta) help you structure a page at a high level and chunk it into major layout areas.
+Presentation strategies operate at one level lower, helping to actually fill out those layout areas in a standard and rational way.

 blocks:
   - type: section